course-details-portlet

 Obligatory Assignments

-There will be up to six obligatory assessments during the course (including HBS cases).
+There will be up to five obligatory assessments during the course (including HBS cases).
 The majority of the assessments will be part of a semester-long group project.
 The assessments are graded as pass/fail.
 All obligatory assessments must be passed in order to qualify for the final exam, which will be a presentation of the semester-long group project.
-Instructor feedback will be provided on obligatory assessments, and students will have an opportunity to redo and resubmit failed assessments before the final exam.
+Students will have an opportunity to redo and resubmit failed assessments before the final exam.

 Final Exam

 Final exam is a group presentation of the semester-long project at the end of the semester.
 It accounts for 100% of the total grade and is graded on an A-F basis.
 Students will need to pass the obligatory assignments to take the final exam.
 Final details will be announced at the beginning of the course.
 Students who failed the final exam could retake it at the end of the following semester if they passed the obligatory assignment.
+The retake exam will take the form of a 72 hr home exam.
 Students who failed both the obligatory assignment and the final exam have to retake the entire course.
-The retake exam will not be an oral (group) presentation and will take the form of a 72 hr take home exam.

 Course materials